An Open Letter to Law Students

 The distinction between IPB and other law firms starts with the hiring process.
 At IPB, every associate is hired with the goal that the associate will stay with the firm for the rest of his or her career.
-Associates are not treated like second-class citizens; they are given focused attention and training, exposure to clients from their earliest days at the firm, and insight into the partnership structure and decision-making processes.
+Associates are given focused attention and training, exposure to clients from their earliest days at the firm, and insight into the partnership structure and decision-making processes.
 The unique philosophy of IPB does not stop there.
 No one is given any type of credit for bringing in clients, generating work, or working longer hours.
 Partners compensation is lock-step.
 There is complete transparency in the process.
 Every partner knows what every other partner earns and frankly, so do the associates.

 It’s hard for a law student to appreciate the ramifications of the foregoing approach and the effect that it has on life at IPB in comparison with other law firms.
 Under the IPB compensation system, partners do not hoard clients or matters, because there is no incentive to do so.
 All client work is shared with associates, who get immediate client contact and responsibility.
 At other law firms, associates and even junior partners, are kept away from clients, not because of their inexperience, but rather because under a merit-based compensation system, there is simply no incentive (and in fact a disincentive) for a partner to share his or her clients with other attorneys in the firm.
 The IPB approach also benefits our clients because the appropriate attorney with the right level and type of experience handles the client’s particular problem, instead of the partner who is simply trying to retain client credit under a merit-based compensation system (sometimes appropriately described as an “eat what you kill” system).